 Questions Answers 1.
-Give three examples of wastes 1.
-Cow dung, leaves, wastes from food that can decompose. preparation (Potatoes, cassava, fruits etc.) 2.
-Give three examples of wastes that cannot decompose.
-2. Bottles, plastics and metals 3.
-State of wastes 3.
-Separating wastes (Those which can wavs decompose and those which cannot management decompose), Putting wastes in compost 4.
-How can you clean a home and pit, throw toxic wastes into a very long its surrounding? dump.
-5. Give the importance of cleaning 4.
-Remove grasses and bushes that our surrounding. surround the house, sweeping and mopping α house 5. - Helps us to prevent diseases caused by poor hygiene surrounding looks smart.
+Give three examples of wastes that can decompose.
+Cow dung, leaves, wastes from food preparation (Potatoes, cassava, fruits 2.
+Give three examples of wastes that cannot decompose. etc.) 2.
+Bottles, plastics and metals 3.
+State ways of wastes management decompose and those which cannot 4.
+How can you clean a home and its surrounding? decompose), Putting wastes in compost pit, throw toxic wastes into a very long dump.
+5. Give the importance of cleaning our surrounding.
+4. Remove grasses and bushes that surround the house, sweeping and mopping a house 5 Helps us to prevent diseases caused by poor hygiene- surrounding looks smart.